ravi-0841/variational-cycle-gan/README.md

 python3 generate_features.py --source_dir <source (neutral) emotion wav files> --target_dir <target emotion wav files> --save_dir <directory to save extracted features> --fraction <train/valid/test>
 ```

-The above code will create a new file momenta <fraction.mat> at the save_dir location.
+The above code will create a new file <fraction.mat> at the save_dir location.
 The feature extraction currently uses DTW-alignment between source and target emotional audio files but it is not a strict requirement.
 The other parameters that can be played with are the n_mfc,  n_frames, window_len (hard-coded) and window_stride (hard-coded) in the generate_features.py file.

 We now have the complete data pair (source and target emotion) required for training the model.

 ## Neural Network architecture for Conversion

 ![Alt text](images/architecture.png?raw=true "Title")

 We use fully convolutional neural network for the sampling block of the generator and the discriminator.
 The diffeomorphic registration is carried out by an RNN-block having fixed/non-learnable parameters.
+The discriminator in VCGAN is a joint density discriminator which establishes a strong dependency between the two generators in cycle-GAN.
+It has the additional benefit of matching generated samples in a cyclic distribution sense.
+The momenta based registration is a strong regularizer for the GAN to work in a stable manner and capture the dynamic range of F0/pitch values across speaker variations.

 ## Training the Encoder-Decoder-Predictor model
 ```